hibiki0827/backsta/_sources/data_analyses.md

   * non target
   * firt repetition after deviant
   * last repetition after deviant
-* averages made for each participant in each condition
+* averages made for each participant in each condition  and saved into dictionaries
+* averages were turned into lists and saved using pickle
-* grand average calculated and plotted
+* grand average calculated and plotted using mne.grand_average

 ## Outcomes